 Robin swallowed thickly.
 "Let's go."

 The stone, gothic building stretched above them in towers.
-The windows glowed a dull yellow, outlining the silhouette of the bars that covered them.
-The vines that snaked the walls were long since dead, leaving dark, wiry stems that looked like veins creeping over the stone.
-On top of the walls surrounding the compound perched search lights that, at night, tirelessly scanned the grounds.
+The windows glowed a dull yellow, silhouetting the bars that covered them.
+The vines snaking the walls were long since dead, leaving dark, wiry stems that looked like veins creeping over the stone.
+On top of the walls surrounding the compound perched search lights that tirelessly scanned the grounds at night.
 There was a ghost of mad laughter in the air that had the team knitting tightly together behind their youngest member.

 They were buzzed through the front door easily enough.
 The security inside was astounding.
-Men in bullet proof vests and combat boots, each with their own private arsenal, manned each dimly lit hallway.
-Robin led them through multiple electronically locked and monitored iron gates that they were buzzed through by members of security who all clearly recognized Robin.
+Men in bullet proof vests and combat boots manned each dimly lit hallway, each with their own private arsenal.
+Robin led the team through multiple electronically locked and monitored iron gates.
+They were buzzed through by members of security who all clearly recognized Robin.

-They came to a dark room filled with monitors and computers, at which sat multiple security personnel with headsets.
+They came to a dark room filled with monitors and computers and people in headsets.

-"Commissioner," said Robin, relieved to see the man in the far corner.
+"Commissioner," said Robin, relieved to see the graying man in the far corner.

 "What was it exactly that the Joker told you?" asked Robin as Gordon led them through the next security checkpoint.